jmdaemon/dplt/docs/index.rst

    # pop.py
    import dxp.util as du

-   def populate(data: du.Data, output_csv: str, graph_csv: str):
+   def pop(data: dict):
        pass

-From there you can start using some of the library functions.
+Then run ``dxp input.csv``.
+Assuming you have an ``input.csv`` file set up, dxp will process the file and hand execution off to your ``pop.py`` file for you to process.
+From there you make use of dxp's library functions.

 Contributing
 ============
 Anyone is free to contribute, just open an issue, or fork the project and create an upstream PR.

 If you need to contact me, you can email me at mailto:diza@unbc.ca

 Todo
 ====

-* Replace hookable dynmod interface with callable cli
 * Create examples for docs
-* Add unit testing & fuzzing
+* Add more unit tests & do fuzzing
-* Remove various side effects
-* Clarify intent of dxp modules. dxp.cli, dxp.lab have confusing behaviors.
-* Create data object with holds a path.
-Replaces ``pop(data, output_csv, graph_csv`` with data object that contains the inputs, outputs, and optional graph dataframes and paths required.
+* Add more useful functionality

 Indices and tables
 ==================